QUADMAN7/UAV-Launch-Trolley/README.md

 ---
 ## Firmware & Embedded Systems Overview

-The trolley's control system runs on an ESP32, governing real-time telemetry, human-machine safety interlocks, and automated release actuation.
-Using an AI-augmented engineering workflow to rapidly scaffold and iterate on firmware, I developed a modular, fail-safe architecture: Real-Time Telemetry Pipeline: Processes high-frequency wheel rotation data using microsecond hardware interrupts (IRAM_ATTR).
-Signal noise is mitigated using an exponential moving average (EMA) velocity filter ($\alpha = 0.2$) paired with an acceleration clamp ($\pm 20\text{ m/s}^2$).Standalone Web Dashboard: Configures the ESP32 as a Wi-Fi Access Point hosting an asynchronous web server.
-Live kinematics are serialized to JSON over REST endpoints and rendered on an HTML/JS field telemetry UI.Automated Launch Interlocks: Implements a strict hardware-and-software safety state machine.
-Arming toggle switches, visual LEDs, and audible piezo tones prevent accidental triggers.
-Once armed and above the target takeoff speed threshold ($10\text{ m/s}$), the firmware commands a high-torque servo to release the parallel linkage and latch the exact takeoff distance.Full Documentation: For the complete breakdown of code iterations, state machines, and signal processing logic, see the Firmware Architecture Documentation.
+## Electronics & Firmware Logic

+The trolley's control system runs on an onboard ESP32 microcontroller, governing real-time telemetry processing, field monitoring, and automated launch safety interlocks.

+* **Non-Blocking Speed Tracking:** Uses hardware interrupts to measure microsecond pulse intervals from a wheel-mounted Hall effect sensor.
+Speed calculations are mathematically filtered to eliminate ground vibration noise, with a 0.5-second timeout to automatically clear stale speed readings when coming to a stop.
+* **Off-Grid Telemetry Web Dashboard:** The ESP32 broadcasts a local Wi-Fi signal hosting a live HTML interface.
+Ground crew can connect via smartphone to view live speed, acceleration, and take-off distance without relying on external internet or ground control stations.
+* **Fail-Safe Release Interlock:** To prevent accidental drops, the parallel linkage release servo will only trigger when three independent conditions are met simultaneously:
+  1. The master arming switch is flipped ON (confirmed via status LED and audible buzzer).
+  2. The cart reaches the target $18\text{ m/s}$ take-off speed threshold.
+  3. The aircraft lifts off, un-weighting the cradle's physical limit switch.

+> **Full Firmware Breakdown:** For a complete look at the state machines, filtering logic, and code structure, see the [Firmware Architecture Documentation](firmware/README.md).

 ---